 About

 My photographic practice began as a documentary portrait photographer working with analogue film, documenting people and places.
-Back then, I loved developing and printing my images and creating fine art prints in the darkroom.
+I loved developing film and creating my fine art prints in the darkroom, the freedom to experiment with art and alchemy, for me are both mesmerising and liberating.
 Having studied biochemistry at university, I have always been fascinated with the alchemy and magic that happens when different elements interact.
-The freedom to experiment with art and alchemy in the darkroom, for me are both mesmerising and liberating.
-My darkroom was sadly left behind with a house move nearly 20 years ago; enlarger and equipment sold and the complete switch to digital ensued.
-I love the possibilities that digital photography brings, the freedom to experiment still happens when I am behind the lens and I enjoy the unpredictability when working with multiple exposures and intentional camera movement.
+My darkroom was sadly left behind with a house move over 20 years ago, however it is just as important to me today to carry my creative process through to the final print.

 An associate of the BIPP, my photographic artworks are held in several private and commercial collections.